Blue Sea, Resting Mountain by Karin Johansson

 Colors/necklaces

-In September/October 2023, I spent time at Villa San Michele Guest Area in Anacapri on Capri Island.
-Besides the opportunity to share space and experiences with fellow grant recipients from the areas of art, science and journalism, it gave me precious time to reflect and focus on my own artistic practice.
+In September/October 2023, I spent time at Villa San Michele on Capri Island.
+The weeks on the island gave me precious time to reflect and focus on my own artistic practice.
 Another place, a different context, is always, sooner or later, followed by new perspectives and openings.

 Daily long walks brought me along steep coastlines, narrow passages and remote places on the top of the island.
 In between, silent moments around the Villa and garden.
 Endless views as well as smells, sounds, colors and details.
 Culture and nature, structure and disorder.